ibm-cloud-docs/secrets-manager/at-events.md

 {:go: .ph data-hd-programlang='go'}
 {:unity: .ph data-hd-programlang='unity'}

-# Auditing events for {{site.data.keyword.secrets-manager_short}}
+# Auditing events for [{sm-short}]
 {: #at-events}

-As a security officer, auditor, or manager, you can use the Activity Tracker service to track how users and applications interact with {{site.data.keyword.secrets-manager_full}}.
+As a security officer, auditor, or manager, you can use the Activity Tracker service to track how users and applications interact with [{sm-full}].
 {: shortdesc}

 {{site.data.keyword.at_full_notm}} records service and user initiated activities that change the state of a service in {{site.data.keyword.cloud_notm}}.
 You can use this service to investigate abnormal activity and critical actions and to comply with regulatory audit requirements.
 In addition, you can be alerted about actions as they happen.
 The events that are collected comply with the Cloud Auditing Data Federation (CADF) standard.